Bwilliamson55/meili-manager/README.md

 ## Customization

 PLEASE fork this and make it your own.
 I make no promises to maintain this over the years.
 All you need are vue3 (And all that implies) and the quasar docs to customize this.
-I will be making some videos about this app to help summarize.

 Vue Instantsearch is used heavily when viewing results.
 See [their showcase](https://www.algolia.com/doc/guides/building-search-ui/widgets/showcase/vue/) for all the things.